Intron014/Did-I/README.md

 - [ ] Add file support
   - that what tasks won't be lost.
 - [ ] Make it prettier
+- [ ] Edited tasks change the date
 - [ ] Add a GUI (Is that even possible?)
 ----